-HE SET HIS FACE TO GO TO JERUSALEM…Nearly 2000 years ago, Jesus journeyed from the countryside of the Holy Land, up to the ancient city of Jerusalem, one last time.
-As He traveled through town after town, He constantly surprised all who would listen, teaching them in ways they could never have imagined.
+HE SET HIS FACE TO GO TO JERUSALEM…2000 years ago, in a beautiful spring season just like today, Jesus journeyed from the countryside of the Holy Land, up to the Holy City of Jerusalem—one last time.
+Along the way, He traveled through town after town, teaching what it really meant to follow Him.
+And what He said was never EVER what folks expected to hear.

 “When the days drew near for him to be taken up, he set his face to go to Jerusalem.
 And he sent messengers ahead of him.
 On their way they entered a village of the Samaritans to make ready for him; but they did not receive him, because his face was set toward Jerusalem.
 When his disciples James and John saw it, they said, “Lord, do you want us to command fire to come down from heaven and consume them?”
 But he turned and rebuked them.
 Then they went on to another village.”
 Luke 9:51-56.

-Of course, His disciples figured Jesus was intent on teaching others who didn't know Him.
+Of course, His disciples figured Jesus was intent on teaching others who didn't know Him like they did.
 But they quickly learned that Jesus always taught His closest followers the hardest lessons first.
-Jesus sent shock waves into their midst when He "rebuked" the disciples for their lack or mercy, and not the Samaritans, who wouldn't acknowledge Him.
+Jesus sent shock waves into their midst when He "rebuked" the disciples for their lack of mercy, and not the Samaritans, who wouldn't acknowledge Him.

-As we continue reading the next verses in Luke 9:57-62, 10:1-4, we, are confounded and bewildered by the Words of Jesus.
+As we continue reading the next verses in Luke 9:57-62, 10:1-4, we are confounded and humbled by the Words of Jesus.
 “As they were walking along the road headed toward Jerusalem, a man said to him, ‘I will follow you wherever you go.’
 Jesus replied, ‘Foxes have dens and birds have nests, but the Son of Man has no place to lay his head.’”

 “He said to another man, ‘Follow me.’
 But he replied, ‘Lord, first let me go and bury my father.’
 Jesus said to him, ‘Let the dead bury their own dead, but you go and proclaim the kingdom of God.’”